Is Mold Toxicity Affecting Your Health? The Sneaky Symptoms To Watch Out For + How To Start Healing Naturally

 4. Supplement with key nutrients

 There’s no cut and dry treatment for the inflammation caused by mold, so I start out by recommending nutrients that can help support the body’s ability to recover from mold exposure.
 The best next step is to support your body’s ability to recover from mold exposure.
-This can vary person to person depending on what symptoms the mold is causing, but here are three that I often recommend.
+This can vary person to person depending on what symptoms the mold toxicity is causing, but here are three that I often recommend.

 - Glutathione: Known as the “master antioxidant,” glutathione helps your body increase its production of other antioxidants that fend off cellular damage and disease.
 Studies have shown that mold can dampen your glutathione levels, so taking it in supplement-form can help you boost your body’s natural defenses.
 (1)